Harika-SVL/Azure_Devops/notes.md

 * Things to digest
     * default branch: master
-    * default remote: origin
+    * default remote branch: origin
     * remote branch: name of remote/name of branch
-* Single local repo can have multiple remote repo's
+* Single local repository can have multiple remote repositories

 ### Building and Packaging Code

-* Building the code and packaging the code to the suitable format for end deployment is very technology specific i.e. it is different depending on programming languages
+* Building and packaging the code to the suitable format for end deployment is very technology specific i.e. it depends on programming languages
-* Programming Languages can be categorized into 3 formats
+* Programming Languages can be categorized into 3 formats :
-    * Compiler based
+    * Compiler-based

      ![Alt text](shots/18.PNG)

-    * Interpreter based
+    * Interpreter-based

      ![Alt text](shots/19.PNG)